ankitpunia/game-of-life-3D/README.md

-The program renders 3D sculptures of the generations that are created by Conrad's Game Of Life.
+The program renders 3D sculptures of the generations that are created by Conway's Game Of Life.